 Upstate Medical University – College of Nursing

-Busy nurses who want to move into case management can start their education with the three credit online nursing case management course at Upstate Medical University’s College of Nursing.
-This course is meant as an introduction to case management and provides students with a broad overview of the fundamentals.
+Busy nurses who want to move into case management can start their education with the three-credit online nursing case management course at Upstate Medical University’s College of Nursing.
+This course introduces case management and gives students a broad overview of the fundamentals.

 - Location: Syracuse, NY